Beau December 2nd, 2009

 The past couple of days I was a tarry, sticky mess making sure everything was laying down properly with those shingles.
 But its been a fun process… with a huge learning curve.
 Except for the fact that I kept forgetting things after climbing up the ladder to the roof.
 Up, down… up, down… It’s only 11 feet to the top in back, but nearly 15 feet high at the front.
 Seems a lot higher when you’re wobbling around on your feet and knees.
 I can’t imagine how some of those roofers do those 30 foot gabled roofs.
 That said, I’ve been having a grand ‘ole time and enjoyed the view from the top.

-I spent a little extra time today looking at other plans for sheds… and I realize I could have done this from scratch with a little more forethought!
-The designs they have at My Shed Plans are fantastic… maybe that will be for next time :)
+I spent a little extra time today looking at other plans for sheds… and I realize I could have done this from scratch with a little more forethought.
+The designs they have at My Shed Plans are very nice… maybe that will be for next time.